Skip to main content

 Here you can read about our:

-In line with the University’s Socially Responsible Investment Policy, details of the University’s endowment investment portfolio are published annually.
-This is to allow scrutiny by the University community.
+The University’s Endowment Investment Policy, includes details of the University’s ethical investment criteria and requires the University to publish its endowment investment portfolio annually to allow scrutiny by the University community.

 The University’s Climate Action Plan contains information on the carbon emissions associated with the University’s investments.
 It also includes details of actions underway to reduce these.